PCigales/GPXTweaker/README.md

   MAP: the path to the map (on local or on a server) or the name of a map provider set in the configuration file, or not mentioned in order to use the tiles providers defined in this file
   EMAP: the path to the elevations map or blank (or '.') to use the elevations map provider setin the configuration file, or not mentioned in order to use the elevations tiles or data defined in this file
   MAX_HEIGHT and MAX_WIDTH: if the name of a map provider is mentioned, the max height and width of the map to be retrieved has to be indicated with these two arguments
+  -noopen: so that the script does not open the interface page in the default browser (and so, be able to use another browser)
   VERBOSITY: verbosity level from 0 to 2 (0 by default)

 Examples: